Gianmarco Pradel

-Gianmarco Pradel (born 8 March 2006) is an Australian racing driver who last raced in the GB3 Championship with Rodin Motorsport.
-He previously competed in the Italian F4 Championship with US Racing in 2023 and 2024.
+Gianmarco Pradel (born 8 March 2006) is an Australian racing driver who competes in Eurocup-3 with MP Motorsport.

+Pradel previously competed in the 2025 GB3 Championship with Rodin Motorsport, finishing fourth, and is the runner-up of the 2023 Formula Winter Series.
+He has also competed in the Italian F4 with US Racing in 2023 and 2024.

 Career

 Karting

 Pradel began karting in Australia, where he consistently finished in the top ten in the Australian Kart Championship.

-Formula 4
+Formula 4 (2022–2024)

 2022

 In 2022, Pradel joined the New South Wales Formula Race Car Championship driving for AGI Sport.
-He did not complete the full season, however he finished 6th in the championship after securing two wins and five podiums over nine races.
+He did not complete the full season, however he finished sixth in the championship after securing two wins and five podiums over nine races.
 Pradel made his Formula 4 debut as a guest driver in the final round of the 2022 F4 Spanish Championship for Cram-Pinnacle, where he got a best result of 18th over three races.

-At the end of the year, he was selected for Ferrari's World Scouting Final for its junior programme.
+At the end of the year, Pradel was selected for Ferrari's World Scouting Final for its junior programme.